Non-Hermitian adiabatic transport in spaces of exceptional points: Derivations of results

-In view of our choice that $\Lambda(1)=\Lambda(0)$, the final $r=n$ term in (\ref{puisphase}) is a geometric phase, like the usual Berry phase in the case of non-degenerate eigenvalues, but given by the average of the diagonal elements of $A$.
-It can change by a multiple of $2\pi i$ under a ``large'' residual gauge transformation that winds in ${\bf C}^\times$ as a function of $s$ \cite{supp}; thus it is well-defined only modulo $2\pi i$.
-In other words, it is the Berry phase {\em factor} or holonomy $\exp n^{-1}\int_0^1{\rm tr}\, A$ that is well-defined if we do not keep track of the choice of basis along the path (i.e.\ is fully gauge invariant).
-The dynamical phase terms $r<n$ are gauge invariant \cite{supp}; all of this is similar to the usual Hermitian case.
+In view of our choice that $\Lambda(1)=\Lambda(0)$, the final $r=n$ term in (\ref{puisphase}) is a {\em geometric phase}, like the usual Berry phase in the case of non-degenerate eigenvalues, but given by the average$\int ds\, n^{-1} {\rm tr}\, A$ of the diagonal elements of $A$.
+It can change by a multiple of $2\pi i$ under a ``large'' residual gauge transformation that winds in ${\bf C}^\times$ as a function of $s$ (see Appendix \ref{app:gauge}); thus it is well-defined only modulo $2\pi i$.
+In other words, it is the Berry phase {\em factor} or holonomy \be e^{n^{-1}\int_0^1{\rm tr}\, A} \ee that is well-defined if we do not keep track of the choice of basis along the path (i.e.\ is fully gauge invariant).
+The dynamical phase terms $r<n$ are gauge invariant (again, see Appendix \ref{app:gauge}); these gauge-invariance properties are similar to the usual Hermitian case.